jlnb/dotfiles/README.md

 all virtual machines in sync such that vim, bash (or zsh) have the same look / behavior.

+Currently, dotfiles are included for the following applications:

+* bash (probably not much customization since I am using zsh most of the time)
+* git
+* openbox
+* powerlevel10k (a theme for zsh)
+* vifm
+* vim
+* zsh

 ## To-do on new machines

 * Clone this repository